Stephen Elop: Criticism and reputation

 During his tenure, Elop faced vocal criticism from both industry specialists and employees.
 In 2011, Elop announced that some 11,000 employees would have to be laid off as part of a plan to "restructure" Nokia's business, and in June 2012 it was announced that further 10,000 layoffs were in order and that several facilities would have to be closed down due to budget cuts.
 Some critics, especially in Finland, started to speculate that Elop could be a trojan horse, whose mission was to prepare Nokia for a future acquisition by Microsoft.
+Because of this, Elop was sometimes nicknamed as "Trojan.Win32.Stephen.Elop" or "Spy.Win32.Stephen.Elop".
 When confronted with the theory by an anonymous attendee of the 2011 Mobile World Congress, Elop denied the speculation stating, "The obvious answer is, no. But however, I am very sensitive to the perception and awkwardness of that situation.
 We made sure that the entire management team was involved in the process [...]
 Everyone on the management team believed this was the right decision," referring to Nokia's adoption of Microsoft's Windows Phone operating system.
 Elop denied the accusations again in an interview in 2014.

 In the book The Decline and Fall of Nokia published in 2014, author David J. Cord firmly rejects the idea that Elop was a Trojan Horse.
 He claims that all of Elop's decisions were logical when they were made, and he also cites the testimony of other Nokia executives who were part of those decision-making processes.
 Another book published later in 2014 called Operation Elop also refutes the Trojan Horse claims.
 Its Finnish authors, journalists from Kauppalehti, noted that Elop "made monumental mistakes - but all in good faith."